 Johnston Community College's ultrasound programs prepare students to work as ultrasound technicians, also known as diagnostic medical sonographers.
 To enroll in either program, certification as a Certified Nursing Assistant 1 is required before March 1 of the year admitted; programs begin in the fall.
 Applicants must also take an academic skills test, pass drug and criminal background checks, be CPR certified and meet health qualifications.

 Associate Degree in Medical Sonography

 Students enrolled in this 2-year medical sonography program learn to use ultrasound frequencies to take images of internal body structures for medical diagnosis, including how to identify normal and abnormal images.
-They study abdominal, obstetrical, gynecological and vascular sonography, as well as neurosonology, sonographic physics and anatomy.
+They study abdominal, obstetrical, gynecological and vascular sonography as well as neurosonology and sonographic physics.
 Clinical practice and case study analysis are also required.
 Graduates may be eligible to take ultrasound exams in physics and instrumentation through the American Registry of Diagnostic Medical Sonography (ARDMS).

 Associate Degree in Cardiac and Vascular Sonography

 Students in JCC's cardiovascular ultrasound program learn to operate ultrasound equipment to create diagnostic images of the heart and vascular system.
 Training covers a wide range of subjects, such as Doppler sonography, sonographic physics, echocardiography and vascular sonography.
 Through clinical practice, students gain experience in performing ultrasound exams, as well as in patient care and effective communications.
 Graduates may be qualified to take several ARDMS certification exams, including adult echocardiography, vascular technology and cardiovascular physics.